ChanlChanl

 return true;

-This is the workhorse of modern eval frameworks.
-You use one LLM to evaluate another LLM's output.
-The judge model gets the original question, the agent's response, and a scoring rubric, then produces a structured score with reasoning.
+The workhorse of modern eval frameworks.
+You use one LLM to evaluate another's output.
+The judge gets the original question, the agent's response, and a scoring rubric, then returns structured scores with reasoning.

-The key insight: the judge prompt matters enormously.
-A vague judge prompt produces vague, inconsistent scores.
-A precise judge prompt with scoring rubrics and examples produces scores that correlate strongly with human judgment.
+The judge prompt matters enormously.
+A vague prompt produces inconsistent scores.
+A precise one with rubrics and examples produces scores that correlate strongly with human judgment.

 Input: "What's your return policy?"